Jonathan Wilson

 Forthcoming Events

-Engulfed: How Saudi Arabia bought Sport, and the World Jonathan Wilson will be interviewing James Montague about his new book on Saudi investment in sport at The Volley on Old Street in London.
+Engulfed: How Saudi Arabia bought Sport, and the World Jonathan Wilson interviewed James Montague about his new book on Saudi investment in sport at The Volley on Old Street in London.

 Argentina and the UK through Football: Past, Present and Future, a panel discussion at the Argentinian embassy in London staged in February 2025.
 From left-right: Klaus Gallo, Osvaldo Ardiles, Mariana Plaza, Marcela Mora y Araujo, Neil Clack, Mauricio Pochettino, Jonathan Wilson.